adamselby/nudge-automatic-update/readme.md

-We use [Nudge](https://github.com/macadmins/nudge) to enforce macOS updates.
-Nudge is entirely customizable, and allows us to require OS updates be completed by specific set dates.
-While the customization of Nudge happens in a Configuration Profile on Jamf, *nudge.json* in this repository manages the `osVersionRequirements` section of Nudge.
+You can use [Nudge](https://github.com/macadmins/nudge) to enforce macOS updates, but this requires manual work on your part for regular updates to macOS.
+Nudge is entirely customizable, and allows you the ability to require OS updates be completed by specific set dates, which is what you can automate using *update-nudge.sh*.
+The customization of Nudge can happen via a Configuration Profile, and *nudge.json* in this repository can manage the `osVersionRequirements` section of Nudge independently of the Configuration Profile.
+This allows for updates as each new version of macOS releases, without pushing a new profile.

-This JSON file is specified as *-json-url* in the LaunchAgent which is installed along with Nudge and can be updated via Jamf.
-Each time Nudge is launched, it checks the URL for `osVersionRequirements` This file consists of a few key parts, which are detailed below.
+To do this, the JSON file can be served up at a URL which is then specified as *-json-url* in the LaunchAgent.
+This LaunchAgent is installed along with Nudge, or can be created and updated via a script, independently of your install.
+Each time Nudge is launched via this LaunchAgent, it checks the URL for `osVersionRequirements` in *nudge.json*.
+Because of the difference in OS versions, it would be This information consists of a few key parts, which are detailed below.

+This version of `update-nudge.sh` is for Nudge v1.1.0 or higher only.
+You can find a legacy version supporting `targetedOSVersions` under the *legacy* branch.

 ## update-nudge.sh

-This script is intended to be run as a recurring task, and it updates the *nudge-11.json* file with the latest release as determined by jamf-patch, with a 45 day lead time for when the latest release will be the required version.
-This can be changed to a shorter window manually by editing `requiredInstallationDate` in *nudge-11.json*.
+This script is intended to be run through a variety of triggers, including a manual trigger, an automated trigger based on a content change from a source such as [Apple Software Lookup Service](https://gdmf.apple.com/v2/pmv), or on a recurring basis.
+The script updates *nudge.json* file with the latest release information for macOS Big Sur and macOS Monterey.
+This latest release information is provided by Jamf Patch.

-When a new release is detected, the version number defined in `requiredMinimumOSVersion` in *nudge-11.json* is appended to the end of `targetedOSVersions` and the `requiredMinimumOSVersion` is set to the new release version number.
-The installation date is set to 45 days in the future, but is configurable for your environment.
+Each new release is added with a configurable lead time (default: 14 days) from when the latest release is available to when it will be the required version for easy automation of Nudge Events.
+When a new release is available, the version number becomes the `requiredMinimumOSVersion`, and the `requiredInstallationDate` is set to a future date determined by the configurable lead time.

+Currently, this script does not account for or accommodate [deferring software updates](https://support.apple.com/guide/mdm/managing-software-updates-mdm02df57e2a/web#mdmfb8077b62), and assumes that updates are available to your users immediately.
+A future version of this script will allow for a configurable deferral period.

-## nudge-*.json
+## nudge.json

-Define required minimum OS versions, required installation dates, and targeted OS versions in a JSON file that is read by Nudge, in order to enforce Software Updates to end users.
+Defines multiple values for a major release of macOS, including the about update URL, required installation dates, minimum OS versions, and targeted OS version in a JSON file that is read by Nudge, in order to enforce Software Updates to end users.
 This JSON file can be served directly from Git, or hosted on a static web server.

 ### aboutUpdateURL

 This is a URL for the "More information" button in Nudge.
-This can be used to link to the "What's new in the updates for macOS" Apple Support article, or could be used to link to a CAS documentation page about a specific update, or our update policy in general.
+This can be used to link to the "What's new in the updates for macOS" Apple Support article, or could be used to link to an internal documentation page.

 ### requiredInstallationDate

-This is the installation date where this version of macOS will be required.
-Users will be notified of the update prior to this date, and shown the deadline in order to encourage they update at their convenience.
-If the user has not updated by this date, they will be unable to defer the update further.
+The required installation date for Nudge to enforce the required operating system version.
+This is calculated as a future date using the configurable lead time (default: 14 days) and the published date from Jamf Patch.
+By default, a new release of macOS will be required 14 days after release.

 ### requiredMinimumOSVersion

-This is the desired OS version that we are requiring users to update to.
-As an example, if the `requiredMinimumOSVersion` is set to 11.4, users who are already on 11.4 will not see the Nudge window notifying them to update.
-Any users not on 11.4 will be notified, if they are included in `targetedOSVersions`.
-This version does not have to be the most recent release, and does not have to match the software update available via deferred policy.
+The required minimum operating system version.
+This is the desired OS version that we are requiring users to update to automatically after it is released.
+This version is provided by Jamf Patch, along with the release date.

-### targetedOSVersions
+### targetedOSVersionsRule

-Finally, we have a list of targeted previous versions of macOS that must be updated to the `requiredMinimumOSVersion`.
-These must be individually specified in order to ensure a match against all potential Macs.
+The major version of macOS that require a security update.
+This script automatically targets the correct OS using *major OS match*, meaning updates to macOS Monterey will be required for users on macOS Monterey only, while updates to macOS Big Sur will be required for users on macOS Big Sur only.
+Users will not be prompted to upgrade to macOS Monterey with these rules.
+This allows us to maintain separate upgrade paths for users who need to remain on macOS Big Sur and have not upgraded to macOS Monterey.
+If you are not deferring major versions of macOS, your users may still be prompted by Software Update to install macOS Monterey while on macOS Big Sur.